Language: EN

 void loop(){

-//if there is data available, read it
+//if data is available, read it

 if (Serial.available()>0){